 Most managers like to think they are fair as possible when completing employee performance reviews.
 Many even spend hours poring over every score on every competency.
 But despite the attention to detail, it’s common for successful employees to score high in every category and underperformers to receive low scores across the board.
 It’s caused by a rater bias known as the Halo/Horns Effect.

 We all know that everyone, regardless of overall job success, has areas where they excel and areas where they can improve.
 In this article, we’ll outline exactly what the Halo/Horns Effect is, the problems it causes in the workplace, and how it can be avoided with a modern performance management process.

 The Halo/Horns Effect is a cognitive bias that causes a person’s impression of someone to be overly influenced by a single personality quality, physical trait, or experience.
 It results in broad assumptions based on limited–and even completely irrelevant information.

 Psychologist Edward Thorndike first wrote about the Halo Effect in 1920.
-Thorndike performed a simple study in which he asked two high-ranking officers to evaluate their soldiers on physical qualities such as neatness, and mental qualities like intellect and leadership.
-The results of the study showed that if a soldier was rated high in one area, he also tended to be rated highly in all other areas.
+He performed a simple study in which he asked two high-ranking military officers to evaluate their soldiers on tangible qualities, such as neatness, and subjective qualities like intellect and leadership.
+The results of the study showed that if a soldier kept a neat appearance and living quarters their superiors believed they were smart and should be promoted.